-Reconciliation Initiatives has a vision for changing the culture of how Anglican churches handle their disagreements and for how the Church can contribute to bridging divisions and strengthening relationships in divided societies.
+Reconciliation Initiatives has a vision for how the Church can contribute to addressing inequalities and strengthening relationships in divided societies.
+Will you join us?

 Reconciliation at our heart